 Historical Economic Effects of Vaccines

 Studies estimate that vaccines prevent millions of deaths per year worldwide.
 Many vaccine-preventable diseases can cause long-term disabilities, even if the victim survives.
-For example, measles can cause blindness, mumps can cause deafness, and intrauterine rubella in pregnant women can cause their babies severe birth defects or lead to stillbirth.
+For example, measles can cause blindness, mumps can cause deafness, and intrauterine rubella in pregnant women can cause severe birth defects in the baby or lead to stillbirth.

 Vaccines globally have prevented 96 million life-years of these types of disabilities.
 That ultimately improves educational attainment, adult earnings, and social functioning.
 Productivity gains follow when the health of a population is improved thanks to vaccination.
-The annual economic return on vaccinations has been estimated by the Global Alliance for Vaccines and Immunizations (GAVI) to be between 12% and 18% (see graphic below).
+The Global Alliance for Vaccines and Immunizations (GAVI) estimated the annual economic return on vaccinations to be between 12% and 18% (see graphic below).

 A five-year improvement in life expectancy translates into a 0.3% to 0.5% increase in annual economic growth, a team of global researchers said in a study of vaccinations’ impact on economic growth.

 The 1993 Vaccines for Children Program paid to inoculate low-income families for a variety of diseases.
-It was estimated that it would prevent 322 million illnesses, 21 million hospitalizations, and 732,000 deaths throughout the lifetimes of the children vaccinated in the first 20 years of the program, saving an estimated $295 billion in health care costs and almost $1.4 trillion in societal costs such as working hours saved.
+It was estimated that this program would prevent 322 million illnesses, 21 million hospitalizations, and 732,000 deaths throughout the lifetimes of the children vaccinated in the first 20 years of the program, saving an estimated $295 billion in health care costs and almost $1.4 trillion in societal costs, such as working hours saved.

 Throughout history, the economy has been improved by some diseases being greatly reduced or eradicated by vaccinations.

 Smallpox affected more than 110,000 people in 1920 before widespread vaccination programs were launched.
-The disease had a 30% mortality rate and survivors were left with deep scars.
+The disease had a 30% mortality rate, and survivors were left with deep scars.
 In 1967, the World Health Organization (WHO) launched a global vaccination program, and by 1980, the disease had been eliminated.
-This effort cost $100 million but was well worth it both for humanitarian and economic reasons.
-It was estimated to have saved the world $1.35 billion a year.
+This effort cost $100 million but was well worth it for both humanitarian and economic reasons.
+It was estimated to have saved the world $1.35 billion per year.

 In 1952, more than 21,000 people, mostly children, contracted polio.
 The disease is highly infectious, but up to 95% of carriers are asymptomatic, while the rest suffer paralysis.
 The mortality rate is between 5% and 15%, and two-thirds of those infected are permanently paralyzed.